Want to coordinate a supply drive for Connecticut Humane Society pets in need? Here’s how!

 Step Five: Collect

 You’ll need a bin or box and signage.
 Plastic storage totes work great!
 Create your own signs or request CHS’ printable poster.
 If you’re collecting in person, remember to be friendly, smile and always thank the donors.
-Take photos to share with us!
+Take photos to share with CHS!
 Some donors may ask to make a monetary gift.
-We can accept cash donations and checks made out to CHS.
+CHS can accept cash donations and checks made out to the Connecticut Humane Society.

 Step Six: Drop-Off Your Donations